 While a landlord must not demand or receive a fee for consenting to an assignment, the RT Act does not prevent a landlord from requiring the tenant to bear any fees, costs or charges incurred by the landlord in connection with the preparation of a written assignment of a tenancy agreement (s 84(3)).
 This is usually referred to an “assignment fee”.

-Usually, an assignment is done using the prescribed tenant transfer form available from the RTBA (see “Contacts” at the end of this chapter).
+Usually, an assignment is done using the prescribed tenant transfer form available from the RTBA (see “Contacts”).
 It is therefore arguable, that there is little or no preparation of a written assignment of a tenancy.
 Parties seeking to challenge unreasonable fees in connection with the preparation of a written assignment may apply to VCAT be compensated (s 84(2)).

 A tenant is required to pay a bond only if this is required by the agreement between the parties.